wvangansbeke/LaneDetection_End2End/README.md

 # End-to-end Lane Detection

 # ATTENTION:
 I will temporarily make the code private since the legal team wants to find an appropriate license (code can be used for academic purposes only).
 I will put it back online soon (~ 1 week).
 I will also use this moment to make some changes.
 You can still ask questions in the meantime.
-Sorry for the inconvenience.
+Sorry for the inconvenience (or look at the history in the meantime)

 This repo contains the implementation of our paper [End-to-end Lane Detection through Differentiable Least-Squares Fitting](https://arxiv.org/abs/1902.00293v1) by Bert De Brabandere\*, Wouter Van Gansbeke\*, Davy Neven, Marc Proesmans and Luc Van Gool.